Geert-Jan77/sidecutters/doc/Compile MacOS.md

 2. Download the zipped code from https://github.com/Geert-Jan77/sidecutters green *code* button, https://github.com/Geert-Jan77/sidecutters/archive/refs/heads/main.zip and unzip.
 Find the "sidecutters-main" folder.
 3. Run the command <code>chmod +x compile.sh</code>
 4.  <code>./compile.sh</code>
-5.  <code>chmod +x "Side Cutters.app"</code>
-6. Double click the application *Side Cutters*.
+5. Double click the application *Side Cutters*.
 It is blocked from running because it is not downloaded from the App  Store.
-7. Choose Apple menu > System Preferences, click Security & Privacy, then click General.
+6. Choose Apple menu > System Preferences, click Security & Privacy, then click General.
-8. Click the lock icon to unlock the settings, then enter an administrator name and password.
-9. Click the [Open Anyway] button.
+7. Click the [Open Anyway] button.
 It is right from the message *"Side Cutters" was blocked from use because it is not from an identified developer.*
-10. Run the application *Side Cutters*.
+8. Run the application *Side Cutters*.
 This runs a minimal GTK user interface, our own forms will be created in there.